 Common Name: Everlasting Flower

-Helichrysum arenarium is a Perennial up to 0.30 metres tall.
+Helichrysum arenarium is a perennial plant that can grow up to 0.30 metres tall.

 It has medicinal uses.

 Dry sandy places, heaths, dunes, pine forests etc[

 Often cultivated for its flowers which are extensively used as a decoration and in wreaths etc[

 Members of this genus are rarely if ever troubled by browsing deer[